BoldingBruggeman/fabmws2025/README.md

 ## Observations

-Observations used for calibration (parsac) or data assimilation (EAT) must be provided as a whitespace-separated tab-separated text file with one line per observation.
+Observations used for calibration (parsac) or data assimilation (EAT) must be provided as a whitespace-separated tab-separated text file.
 Each observed variable must use a separate file.
-Each line must contain:
+Each observation must be on its own line, which should contain:
 * the date + time as `YYYY-mm-dd HH:MM:SS`.
 For instance, a value of `2000-05-08 06:20:00` for 6:20 am on 8 May 2000.
 * _only if you are providing depth-dependent observations:_ the depth (m) at which the observation was taken.
 It decreases downwards from the water surface, e.g., a